MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 ## `--subscription` global parameter

-You can use the `--subscription` global parameter to set a specific subscription for a command:
+You can use the `--subscription` global parameter to set a specific subscription for a command.
 The following example changes the active subscription using the subscription ID:

 ```azurecli-interactive
 az account set --subscription "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"